folkehelseinstituttet/Fhi.MoBa/Main Page.md

 ### Genetic data in MoBa
 Information about genetic data in MoBa can be viewed [here](https://www.fhi.no/en/ch/studies/moba/for-forskere-artikler/genetic-data-from-the-norwegian-mother-and-child-cohort-study-mobagenetics/).
 More information about the dataset, which files are available and how the quality control was performed, is available on the [MoBa Genetics Github site](https://github.com/folkehelseinstituttet/mobagen).

+### Phenotools
+Phenotools is an R package written by Laurie Hannigan.
+The goal of the phenotools package is to facilitate efficient and reproducible use of phenotypic data from MoBa and linked registry sources in the TSD environment.
+More information can be found on [MoBa Phenotools Github site](https://github.com/psychgen/phenotools).

 ### Would you like to contribute with syntax to MoBa's syntax library?

 MoBa Wiki includes a syntax library for variables that may be helpful when analyzing data from MoBa.
 The aim is to build a more extensive syntax library covering different types of variables based on data from all MoBa questionnaires.